 The World Series against the Oakland A’s was scheduled to begin three days later, on Saturday, October 15.
 The Dodgers’ medical team worked feverishly trying to get Gibson ready to play, but to no avail.
 When the Game One introductions took place, he was in the clubhouse with ice on both legs.
 The A’s rode a Jose Canseco grand slam to a 4-3 lead going into the ninth inning.
 Oakland’s star closer, Dennis Eckersley, easily retired the first two batters.
 When the inning started, Gibson had hobbled over to a batting tee and begun taking practice cuts.
 He told the clubhouse attendant to get the manager, Tommy Lasorda.
 Gibson told the manager he could pinch-hit.
 In the meantime, with two outs, Mike Davis, pinch-hitting for Alfredo Griffin, worked Eckersley for a walk.
 As Gibson climbed up the dugout steps onto the field, the Dodger Stadium crowd went crazy.
 Eckersley quickly got ahead of Gibson, 0-2 as he barely fouled off the first two pitches.
 Gibson managed to work the count full and stepped out of the box.
-The Dodgers’ advance scout, Mike Didier, had told Gibson that if he ever faced Eckersley with a full count, Eckersley was certain to throw a backdoor slider.
+The Dodgers’ advance scout, Mel Didier, had told Gibson that if he ever faced Eckersley with a full count, Eckersley was certain to throw a backdoor slider.
 And that’s the pitch Gibson drove into the right-field bleachers for the game-winning home run.
 He limped around the bases with his arm held high celebrating the shocking turn of events.
 (Broadcaster Jack Buck, famous for his “I can’t believe what I just saw” call of the homer, also mistakenly said the Tigers had won the ballgame.)
 The Dodgers had seized momentum from Oakland and went on to win the Series in five games.
 It was Gibson’s only appearance in the 1988 World Series.

 Gibson had a thoroughly enjoyable offseason.
 He was named the National League Most Valuable Player for 1988.
 (Gibson was the first, and through 2008 the only MVP winner to never appear in an All-Star game.
 He had been selected twice, in 1985 and 1988, but declined to attend.)
 Gibson even got an apologetic phone call from Tom Monaghan.
 The call included an invitation to lunch with his former owner, which Gibson declined.
 But when spring 1989 rolled around, Kirk’s hamstring problems continued to plague him.
 He played in only 71 games, finishing his season in Pittsburgh on July 22 before deciding to undergo exploratory surgery.
 Doctors found that the hamstring had been torn, and after they cleaned it up, Gibson began a long rehab.
 He missed almost a full year, returning to play against Cincinnati in Los Angeles on June 2, 1990.
 Those two partial seasons were disappointing ones for the Dodgers, despite Gibson’s 26 steals in 89 games in 1990, and Los Angeles made no effort to re-sign him after the 1990 season.
 He wanted to return to the American League and agreed to a two-year contract with the Kansas City Royals.
 Gibson got off to a good start in 1991, hitting six home runs in April.
 But manager John Wathan was fired after 37 games and replaced by Hal McRae.
 Gibson and McRae had had a run-in back in Gibson’s rookie year, and Gibson believed McRae still held a grudge.
 Indeed, McRae told Gibson in spring training the following year that he had no chance of winning a starting job.
 On March 10, 1992, Gibson was traded to the Pittsburgh Pirates for pitcher Neal Heaton.
 The good news for Gibson was that he was reuniting with his first manager, Jim Leyland.
 But Gibson could never get untracked, and after hitting just .196 in 16 games with the Pirates, he was given his unconditional release on May 5.
 Gibson, 35 years old, returned home to Michigan and spent the summer with his family.